Team

 TEAM MEMBERS

 Namasha Schelling is the Program Director at Creatives Want Change (CWC).
 She has over 15 years of professional experience in nonprofit communications, operations, and fundraising.
 As a mission-driven professional, and volunteer on several Boards and Committees, Namasha believes that a strong public education system is essential to the prosperity of our country and to the development of an informed and engaged democracy.
 Originally from Switzerland and Tanzania, she brings her global perspective to the table and embraces the concept of Ubuntu, an African proverb that states: “I am because we are: we are because I am.”
 It speaks to the interconnectedness and responsibility that we have for each other and a shared community that doesn’t leave anyone behind.
-For too long, Black creatives have been left behind, CWC wants to change this by cultivating Black talent beginning at the high-school level and continuing into early professional development.
+For too long, underrepresented creatives have been left behind, CWC wants to change this by cultivating underrepresented talent beginning at the high-school level and continuing into early professional development.

 Asanté Matlock is the Communications Coordinator at Creatives Want Change (CWC).
 He was the social media intern at CWC for over a year, working hard to earn a permanent position.
-He has over 5 years of communications experience, including creating content for multiple businesses, and designing websites.
-In 2016 he became a published photographer, being featured in educational books for deaf children.
-After graduating from the University of Maryland in 2022, Asanté set out to use his unique skillset to help aid intercultural understanding.
-“Black voices and Black art are often utilized without due credit or acknowledgment for too long.
-It is crucial to change the faces of leadership in the art industry to mirror its diverse creators.
-We must ensure Black artists receive rightful recognition, representation, and appreciation they deserve.”
+He has over 8 years of communications experience, including creating content for businesses, designing websites, and directing short films.
+In 2016 he became a published photographer, with his photos being featured in educational books for deaf children.

 Web Design by Katie Euting